 NOTE: While various studies have been done to link water quality problems with livestock health or performance, specific conclusions on the concentrations where water pollutants cause problems often vary between studies.
-This fact sheet attempts to provide the best consensus on levels of concern for common pollutants but readers should visit the references listed on page 3 to learn more about the range of conclusions for each pollutant.
+This article attempts to provide the best consensus on levels of concern for common pollutants but readers should visit the references listed at the end to learn more about the range of conclusions for each pollutant.

 Few studies have linked water pH with any livestock health or performance issues.
 Adams and Sharpe (1995) suggested that water pH should fall between 5.1 and 9.0 based on experiences with dairy herds in Pennsylvania.
 They suggested that acidic water with a pH less than 5.1 may increase problems related to chronic or mild acidosis while water with a pH over 9.0 may result in problems related to chronic or mild alkalosis.
 Other authors have recommended a more strict pH range between 6.0 and 8.5 largely based on field observations rather than controlled studies.
 We suggest that water supplies with a pH below 6.0 or above 8.5 should be further evaluated where unexplained herd health or performance issues occur.